scottrigby/helm-list-to-map-plugin/ARCHITECTURE.md

 - `volumeMounts` → keyed by `mountPath` (not `name`!)
 - `ports` → keyed by `containerPort` (not `name`!)

-Using `patchMergeKey` ensures the plugin uses the same uniqueness semantics as Kubernetes itself.
+Using the strategicpatch API ensures the plugin uses the same uniqueness semantics as Kubernetes itself.

+### Atomic Lists (No Merge Key)

+Some K8s list fields intentionally have no merge key - they use "atomic" replacement strategy.
+This means K8s replaces the entire list rather than merging individual items.
+Examples:

+- `tolerations` - Can have same `key` with different `effect` values
+- `sysctls` - Treated as atomic by K8s
+- `readinessGates` - Treated as atomic by K8s

+The plugin respects this design: fields without merge keys are reported as "arrays without auto-detected unique keys" and require explicit user rules if conversion is desired.
+This prevents incorrect assumptions about uniqueness semantics.

 ## Template-First Detection